wube/kov/readme.md

 ## *this* is a reference
-The only real reason, why this isn't a reference is historical, as this was added before references were a thing.
+The only real reason why this isn't a reference is historical, as this was added before references were a thing.
 We are used to write this->, but it doesn't make sense, as you can't change this, and it shouldn't be nullptr.
-You can currently call member methods on nulllptr this, but I consider it a corner case.
+You can currently call member methods on nulllptr this, but I consider it a corner case, and some compilers actually treat the `this == nullptr` comparison to be invalid.
-This would make any usage of custom operators on this nicer, and make it more unified with rest of the code, where reference means that you can't change the value and it can't be nullptr.
+This would make any usage of custom operators on *this* nicer, and make it more unified with rest of the code, where reference means that you can't change the value and it can't be nullptr.

 I don't like to write
-`(*this)[7]` (operator [] on this object) or `!*this` (negation of operator bool on this object)
+`(*this)[7]` (operator [] on *this* object) or `!*this` (negation of operator bool on this object)

 Lets write it this way now:
 `this[7]` and `!this`